Green Impact Team

 Small electrical items may be placed in the large blue bin near the back entrance of H Block.

-In the Club room you will find three large mixed-recycling bins and one large blue battery recycling bin, near the water fountain and the coffee machine, by the double doors to the cafeteria.
+In the Seminar Room you will find three large mixed-recycling bins and one large blue battery recycling bin.

 Charity Collection Point